-CLPM, Lincoln MS, Traut ES, Weber MS, FCHS, PHS, RMHS: The goal of this limited notification upgrade is to provide NFPA compliant visual notification and to include additional horn/strobes to provide audibility (60 dBA minimum) throughout the schools.
-Existing horn/strobes and strobes shall be replaced with the latest system sensor model, to produce a synchronized flash and temporal 3 tone.
+CLPM, FCHS, Lincoln MS, PHS, RMHS, Traut ES, Weber MS: The goal of this limited notification upgrade is to provide NFPA compliant visual notification and to include additional horn/strobes to provide audibility (60 dba minimum) throughout the schools.
+Utilize notifier by tech electronics.

+- 1. Existing horn/strobes and strobes shall be replaced with the latest system sensor model, to produce a synchronized flash and temporal 3 tone.
 The contractor is responsible for converting four wire notification appliances to two wire, synchronized notification circuits.
+Maintain circuit integrity of the unused circuit utilizing wire nuts or WAGO connectors.
+Spare wires shall be identified with type-written, heat-shrink labels as "SPARE".
 The means and methods used by the contractor shall comply with the NEC (2017) and NFPA 72 (2016).
-Horn/strobes and strobes shall be red and labeled "FIRE".
-Additional power supplies required for new notification devices shall be protected with a smoke detector.
+Horn/strobes and strobes shall be red and labeled "FIRE". - 2.
+Add additional power supplies where required.
+All power supplies shall be protected with a smoke detector.
 Also, the supplemental intercom non-compliant tone shall be removed.
+Additional power supplies, if required, shall be compatible with existing power supplies to achieve synchronized notification circuits.
+If power supplies must be replaced to achieve synchronization, utilize intelligent power supplies or Potter PSN-106 10A as approved by PSD.

-The contractor shall carry a budget for 10% additional added devices to be installed at the Owner's request or to be used as spare parts.
-The additional devices may be used to replace strobes with horn/strobes in order to achieve 60 dBA minimum.
+- 3. Provide updated graphic map and include additional smoke detectors and power supplies. - 4.
+The contractor shall carry a budget for 10% additional added devices to be installed at the owner's request or to be used as spare parts.
+The additional devices may be used to replace strobes with horn/strobes in order to achieve 60 dba minimum.
 The contractor is responsible for providing additional components, if necessary, to achieve the goals stated herein.